How To Create A Weekly Menu And Ensure You Remember To Use It!

 The best time to write up a meal plan is on Sundays because it is a good day to begin each week.
 Follow these steps to make meal planning easier.

-As I am choosing my recipes I will check ingredients to make sure I have them all on hand.
-If not, a quick addition is made to my shopping list.
-If there is no time to get to a store I will either find a substitution ingredient to use or choose another meal altogether.
+• As I choose my recipes, I check the ingredients to make sure I have them all on hand.
+If not, I can quickly add them to my shopping list.

 SLCG PRO TIP: Did you know that in a pinch, you can use a banana to replace a missing egg in a cookie recipe?
 Substitute 1/2 banana for each egg.